Ocado boss predicts UK ultra-fast grocery delivery will stay small

-LONDON (Reuters) - Rapid delivery grocery firms will only ever account for a small chunk of Britain’s overall food market as the bulk of consumers will always prefer the lower prices and larger ranges offered by bigger retailers, Ocado boss Tim Steiner said.
+LONDON, July 6 (Reuters) - Rapid delivery grocery firms will only ever account for a small chunk of Britain's overall food market as the bulk of consumers will always prefer the lower prices and larger ranges offered by bigger retailers, Ocado (OCDO.L) boss Tim Steiner said.

-But British online grocer and technology group Ocado said the new entrants posed much more of a danger to neighbourhood corner shops than online supermarket sales, such as Ocado’s online-only grocery joint venture with Marks & Spencer.
+But British online grocer and technology group Ocado said the new entrants posed much more of a danger to neighbourhood corner shops than online supermarket sales, such as Ocado's online-only grocery joint venture with Marks & Spencer (MKS.L).

 Traditional online grocery shopping, where people book delivery slots days in advance would continue to underpin the market.